ntnusky/heat-templates/guacamole/README.md

 # Guacamole
 Building a simple guacamole setup with a reverse proxy, the guacamole software and a database.
-All servers are configured with LDAP-login with a NTNU user account, and a munin-node.
+All servers are configured with LDAP-login with a NTNU user account, and a zabbix-agent.
 This particular setup will require the following things on beforehand:
   - A domain name that you will use for the web portal
   - A valid, trusted TLS certificate for the name above, with its key and CA cert chain
   - All the details you need in order to configure LDAPS auth